RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.0.md

 A table that describes what works, where cmdlets have been rewired, where tests have been adapted (potentially indicating compatibility issues).

-1. Runtime compatibility, currently aiming for
+1. Runtime compatibility, currently aiming for the below to enable TLS 1.3
-    * PowerShell 5.1 and NET Framework 4.7.2
+    * PowerShell 5.1 and NET Framework 4.8.0
-    * PowerShell 7.1+ and NET (Core) 3.1+
+    * PowerShell 7.1+ and NET (Core) 5.0+
 1. Public class `IshSession`
-    1. Removed WCF proxies, for now the ASMX-SOAP client are internal only
+    1. Removed WCF proxies, added ASMX-SOAP clients named similar to `UserGroup25Soap`
     1. The logic of 'Internal' (or 'SDL') as provided by ISHDeploy's cmdlet `Enable-ISHIntegrationSTSInternalAuthentication` enabling `https://ish.example.com/ISHWS/Internal/` is removed as that is about WCF-SOAP home realm discovery.
 1. Cmdlet `New-IshSession`
     1. Removed parameter sets `ActiveDirectory`, `ActiveDirectory-ExplicitIssuer`, `UserNamePassword-ExplicitIssuer` and `PSCredential-ExplicitIssuer` are removed as that is about WCF-SOAP home realm discovery or Windows Authentication.
     1. Parameters `-WsTrustIssuerUrl` and `-WsTrustIssuerMexUrl` are removed as that is about WCF-SOAP home realm discovery.
     1. Parameter `-IshUserName` can no longer be empty, the default of empty to force `NetworkCredentials` for Windows Authentication doesn't make sense on ASMX-SOAP.
     1. Parameters `-TimeoutIssue` and `-TimeoutService` are removed as they belong to WCF-SOAP.
+Note that `-Timeout` is still there which defaults to 30 minutes.
     2. Added parameter `-Protocol` which defaults to `AsmxAuthenticationContext`, on route for future options `OpenApiBasicAuthentication` (temporary combination to enable performance/compatibility testing) and `OpenApiOpenConnectId` for proper releasing.

 # Project Creation